kjk15b/bookworm/README.md

-# fantastic-lamp
+# Bookworm
-Flask utilities for tracking projects and recipes
+Flask utilities for tracking books to read and get!

 ## Overview
-Used for keeping track of projects and recipes.
-Building out for new features of workout tracking book tracking.
-Please keep in mind this is still a novel proof of concept.
+Simple flask UI

 ## Run the App with:
 `pip3 install -r requirments.txt`